-The Island Mountain Mine was developed on 11 levels to a lower elevation of 2,500 feet via an internal shaft.
-Further development of the mine to the northwest was limited due to the historic boundary with the Mosquito Creek claim group (now owned by BGM).
-A later owner developed extensions of the Island Mountain Mine into the Mosquito Creek claim group at a depth known as the Aurum Mine.
-Five levels, between elevations of 3,250 and 2,700 feet, with a strike length of over 1,000 feet, were developed between two prominent structures, the Burnett and Mosquito faults.
+The Aurum Mine, located at Island Mountain was developed on 11 levels to a vertical depth of ~300m via an internal shaft.
+Further development of the mine to the northwest was limited due to the historic boundary with the Mosquito Creek claim group, now owned by BGM.
+A later owner of the Aurum Mine developed extensions of the Island Mountain Mine into the Mosquito Creek claim group at a depth known as the Aurum Mine.
+Five levels were developed at Mosquito Creek over a strike length of over 1,000 feet between two prominent structures, the Burnett and Mosquito faults.
 The current drilling phase targets both fine-grained pyrite replacement and quartz vein styles of gold mineralization in large unexploited areas adjacent to past-producing gold mines.

 Underground development included a vertical shaft to a depth of 516 feet and levels at elevations of 4,400, 4,300, 4,200, and 4,100 feet.
 Following this early work by Mosquito Creek Gold Mines, a number of joint ventures saw additional underground development and exploration work carried out on the property.